colinyjchung/darkdragons/content/post/death-of-emma-frog.md

 Myra the Merc should not have ran into a five-to-one fight.
 In what world do you think one person can take down five opponents?
 Opponents who have magic spells?

-Patrick Weaver turning into a small insect in a roomful of enemies.
+Also, Patrick Weaver turning into a small insect in a roomful of enemies?
 There are no words for this.

-Storming a castle by arguing loudly about how to do so... _in front of said castle_ is not only utterly insane and stupid... it is mind-boggling.
+Finally -- storming a castle by arguing loudly about how to do so... _in front of said castle_ is not only utterly insane and stupid... it is mind-boggling.

 I repeat: **Magic weapons will not save you.** You have been warned.